Yale-Medicaid/TMSIS_analysis_examples/docs/best_practices/python_best_practices.md

 ## Using `venv` to manage dependencies:

 Dependency management on the HPC can be very difficult.
-The `venv` module allows you to set up a virtual environment in R that isolates the dependencies for each individual project by installing them into a project-specific folder.
+The `venv` module allows you to set up a virtual environment that isolates the dependencies for each individual project by installing them into a project-specific folder.
+This is an intergral part of writing reproducible code and is useful for two
-This is useful for two reasons:
+reasons:

-1. It allows you to clearly communicate your code's required dependencies to your collaborators
+1. Virtual environments allow you to clearly communicate your code's required dependencies to your collaborators
-1. Updating dependencies for one project will never break dependencies for another project
+1. Virtual environments ensures that updating dependencies for one project will never break dependencies for another project (this is an issue when two projects rely on different versions of the same package)

 To create a new virtual environment for your python, you can run the following command: